knoxxs/knoxxs.github.io/_posts/2016/01/2016-01-06-learn-how-to-learn.markdown

 #### A Test Checklist

 1. Test of recall and different problem solving techniques during preparation is of fundamental importance.
 2. Plan both studying and testing session.
-(Todo)
 3. Testing is wonderful way of concentrating your mind.
 4. Checklist to see whether your preparation for test taking is on target (Richard Felder)
     1. Did you make a serious effort to understand the text?